tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 RUST_BACKTRACE=1 tauri dev
 ```

-or like this on MS Windows:
+or like this on Windows:

 ```bash
 set RUST_BACKTRACE=1